landonrichard/LRVault/Neural Networks/Programming An Evolving Neural Network.md

 **Output Layer**
 : the final layer in the neural network where desired predictions are obtained.
 There is one output layer in a neural network that produces the desired final prediction.

+**Weights**
+: The parameter within a neural network that transforms input data within the network's hidden layers.

 >![[Neural Networks/Images/Architecture.jpg]]
 >Each step in Layers are notated by stepping up L1, L2, L3, etc. There are more than one hidden layer that steps down.
 This is just an example for comprehension.